-There are so many adventure sports to do in and around Cape Town, it’s hard to count.
+There are so many adventures in Cape Town, it’s hard to count.
 Visitors can choose from every standard adventure sport, such as kite boarding, surfing, mountain biking, hiking, and skydiving.
 However, for those looking for something different here’s an awesome list that will be sure to give you some thrills.
 These are all experiences that are unique to Cape Town and you can only find in a few other places around the world.
 Here’s a round up of our personal favorite while in the Western Cape.

 Shark Cage Dive

 Ever since the movie Jaws the fear of the Great White Shark has been palpable.
 It is after all the shark responsible for the highest number of recorded shark caused human fatalities.
 Near the southern most point of Africa is “Shark Alley,” a strait between an island and beach home to thousands of cape fur seals.
 Here, the Great Whites come for a feeding frenzy.
 In fact, you’ve probably seen it before in a nature documentary where the sharks are jumping out of the water with a seal in their teeth.
-It is here that you can have one the most surreal adventures in the world.
+It is here that you can have one the most surreal adventures in the world and that’s why it is our one of our top adventures to have in Cape Town.
 Jump in the waters with these giants of the ocean and come face to face!
 We spent some time doing our research about the best provider given that it can be considered a controversial practice and found that Marine Dynamics is the company to go with,

 Our tour kept us well fed, warm, had a professional staff, a marine biologist on board, and they made sure to put the client first.
 They’ve even won several responsible tourism awards – a big deal to us – and are very very very active in the conservation of these incredible animals.
 They are truly majestic in the water and if you don’t have respect for them before you go then you will certainly walk away changed.
 The sharks themselves are massive – close to 5m long – and their sheer size is awe inspiring.
 However, most shocking of all is how calm things seem in the water as they swim by.
 While sitting in the cold ocean water surrounded by a metal cage you can here the famous soundtrack to jaws playing in your head.